 Your name will be published on a pass list after:

-- the Postgraduate Research and Operations team has received confirmation that the internal examiner is satisfied that you've completed any required corrections
+- DCO has received confirmation that the internal examiner is satisfied that you've completed any required corrections

 - Marks have been returned for any taught modules that form part of your programme of study.

 For more information, read the page on award and graduation.